wdhowe/clj-contrib/README.md

 # clj-contrib

- A library of Clojure functions to enhance clojure.core.
+ A library of functions to enhance clojure.core.

 ## Getting Started